Getting Started with Remote Learning

 The University of Illinois Main Library provides information on and access to a number of virtual literary and research resources in cases of campus closure.

-The Library also provides access to the Emergency Temporary Access Service.
+The Library also provides Extended Electronic Access to some resources due to remote learning.
 Details are available on their website.

 Student Wellness